tillyninjaspace/sailor_moon/README.md

 App was created with React in 2021.
 In 2025, I udpdated the App to use Vite with Yarn to make changes and remove old ads.

 # sailor_moon
-See the front-end deployed link of my React App via AWS Amplify: https://master.d27cizkq724af1.amplifyapp.com or http://prettyscouts.com
+See the front-end deployed link of my React App: http://prettyscouts.com

 Front End Developer: Tilly Wright